SebDobihal/Code-Challenge/addtional information/ReadMe.md

 Regarding my Solution:

+The main class is empty, more or less on purpose, because this assignment did not provide a specific question that could have been answered.
+And creating a scenario, just to fill up the main class, seemed pointless to me especially when Unit tests are better suited to proof functionality of code.

 1. Verkauf eines bestimmten Buches von einem Shop an einen Kunden:

    Is handled inside the Shop, with the sellBook method.
 The book will only